-Emergency room crowding tied to ACS-induced PTSDFebruary 14th, 2013 in Psychology & Psychiatry /
+Emergency room crowding tied to ACS-induced PTSDFebruary 14, 2013 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—Exposure to emergency department crowding correlates with acute coronary syndrome (ACS)-induced posttraumatic stress disorder (PTSD) symptoms one month after ACS, according to a research letter published online Feb.
 11 in JAMA Internal Medicine.

 Donald Edmondson, Ph.D., of the Columbia University Medical Center in New York City, and colleagues assessed the degree of emergency department crowding exposure for 135 patients participating in the Prescription Use, Lifestyle, Stress Evaluation observational cohort study who met the criteria for ACS and were admitted through the emergency department.
 PTSD was assessed one month after ACS.

 The researchers found that, in univariate analysis, increasing tertiles of emergency department crowding correlated with one-month ACS-induced PTSD symptoms.
 This association persisted after adjustment for multiple demographic variables and previous myocardial infarction, Global Registry of Acute Coronary Events mortality risk score, Charlson comorbidity index, left ventricular ejection fraction of 40 percent or higher, and in-hospital Beck Depression Inventory depression score.